Filters

 The LoRaWAN sensor explained using two examples

-The Dragino LHT65N is an energy-efficient temperature and humidity sensor and a prime example of the performance of a LoRaWAN sensor.
-With the LHT65N, data can be sent over extremely long ranges, which makes it very flexible in its possible applications.
-Its interference immunity in particular is a decisive advantage here, as is the minimal power consumption of the LHT65N.
-With a 2400 mAh battery, the sensor can be operated for up to 10 years.
+The Dragino LHT65N is an energy-efficient temperature and humidity sensor—an ideal example of the performance of LoRaWAN sensors.
+It can transmit data over extremely long distances, offering great deployment flexibility.
+Notably, its interference resistance and low power consumption are major benefits.
+With a 2400 mAh battery, the LHT65N can operate for up to 10 years.

-The Dragino LHT65N is often used in irrigation systems, smart meters, smart cities or for building automation.
-The EM500-CO2-868M LoRaWAN sensor, on the other hand, is also used in warehouses and their surroundings, for example for monitoring.
-The EM500-CO2-868M is also used in the area of forest fire detection.
-With these two products, you can quickly recognise how much flexibility these sensors offer you.
+The Dragino LHT65N is often used in irrigation systems, smart meters, smart cities, or building automation.
+Meanwhile, the LoRaWAN Sensor EM500-CO2-868M is also used in warehouses and surroundings for monitoring and even for forest fire detection.
+These two examples clearly demonstrate the flexibility of LoRaWAN sensors.

 What is a LoRaWAN network?

-Conclusion: LoRaWAN as the leading technology in the IoT universe
+Conclusion: LoRaWAN as a leading technology in the IoT universe

-LoRaWAN technology is a robust solution for data collection, data transfer and data analysis in various IoT applications.
-LoRaWAN has hit the IoT sweet spot that many other IoT technologies have been unable to reach.
-As a result, LoRaWAN has become one of the leading technologies driving the growth of the IoT ecosystem and enabling innovative solutions and applications in various industries.
+LoRaWAN technology offers a robust solution for data collection, transmission, and analysis in diverse IoT applications.
+LoRaWAN has hit the IoT sweet spot where many other technologies fall short.
+As a result, it has become one of the leading technologies driving the growth of the IoT ecosystem and enabling innovative solutions across various industries.